elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JavaScript Date objects represent a single moment in time in a platform-independent format.
 Date objects contain a Number that represents milliseconds since 1 January 1970 UTC.</div><br />
   <div><strong>Technical Response:</strong> JavaScript Date objects represent a single moment in time in a platform-independent format.
 Date objects contain a Number that represents milliseconds since 1 January 1970 UTC.
-This date and time are not the same as the UNIX epoch (the number of seconds elapsed since midnight on January 1, 1970, UTC), the principal base value for computer-recorded date and time values.
+These date and time objects are not the same as the UNIX epoch (the number of seconds elapsed since midnight on January 1, 1970, UTC), the principal base value for computer-recorded date and time values.
 It's essential to keep in mind that while the time value at the heart of a Date object is UTC, the primary methods to fetch the date and time or its components all work in the local (i.e., host system) time zone and offset.
   </div>
   </div>
 </details>